josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 from typing import Iterable

 """
-Runners started on waves, but for basic analysis we will assume all runners were able to run at the same time.
+Runners started at different times, but for basic analysis we will assume all runners were able to run at the same time.
 """
 BASE_RACE_DATETIME = datetime.datetime(
     year=2023,